Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Downloads.md

 ## Warning Warning READ THIS Warning Warning

 Regarding Demonic Creatures v2.0 Special Edition.
-The Mod is now hosted on the Discord and you can get it here: https://discord.com/channels/1201567388248834108/1420133956505833502
+The Mod is now hosted on the Discord and you can get it here: https://discord.com/channels/1201567388248834108/1419728971204919336

-Its in the DC Mods Channel.
+Its in the Demonic Creatures Mods Channel.
+Dont forget to grab the Role so you can access the Channel.